Pauserna: Communities

+A new community of around 15 Guarasú'we families was established in Picaflor, Santa Cruz department, in 2016, when they arrived from Porvenir.
+A language revitalization effort is active there, led by Amalia Pereira and her sister Carmen Frey (Takva’sim), both granddaughters of community leader Miguel Frey.
+Pereira's language reconstruction effort draws on the knowledge of several elder relatives and resulted in the publication of an official alphabet in 2023.
+In Picaflor, the language is taught in a community school sponsored by the Bolivian government.

+The Guarasú'we share the indigenous territory of Bajo Paraguá,with the Chiquitano people.

+Cultural traditions

 Subsistance

 Originally foragers, the Pauserna have since become horticulturists.
 They raised a great variety of food and other plants available before contact but now have ceased raising manioc and have adopted the cultivation of rice and caripo (yams).
 Groups clear and prepare fields for planting.
 Men plant maize, and women plant manioc and assist in the harvest.
 Some also collect rubber and ipecac, which is used to make pharmaceuticals.
 Nordenskiöld writes that the Pauserna enjoyed the meat of alligators.

 Dwellings

 The Pauserna once lived in multifamily dwellings but now live in single-family open sheds.
 Inside the house are food-storage platforms and cotton hammocks.
 For sitting, men have benches; women have mats.

 Craft and clothes

 The Pauserna make and wear bark cloth and woven cotton garments.
 Women spin cotton thread using a drop spindle and a vertical loom.
 Pots are made with clay tempered with crushed potsherds.

 Society and culture

 Boys were often scarified and bled to make them strong.
 Girls were secluded for a month at puberty, fed a restricted diet, and tattooed on their arms and breasts.
 Cross-cousin marriages and those between a man and his sister's daughter were preferred.
 A girl or woman could not marry without the consent of her father and brother.
 Polygyny was common.
 Postmarital residence was matrilocal at first, and then neolocal.
 Pregnant women had to observe certain food taboos.
 Fathers observed couvade by remaining in hammocks for three days following the birth of their children—it was believed that a child's soul follows the child's father and might be injured if it exerted itself immediately after birth.
 The dead were formerly buried in graves, over which a hut was built; today they are buried in their huts, wearing their paint and ornaments, wrapped up in mats, and facing west.